-The performance-based executive compensation program resulted in compensation for the Company's named executive officers that reflects the Company's challenging performance goals for 2017 and performance in achieving those goals.
-The Company increased revenues by 22% to \$2.14 billion, generated significant free cash flow and increased its profit rate before interest and taxes, or PBIT, as described in the section of this proxy statement entitled "Compensation Discussion and Analysis".
-The Company achieved market share gains in its semiconductor test business, achieved model profitability in its wireless test business and grew its industrial automation business by over 70% year over year.
-Additionally, in 2017, the Company exceeded its 2020 earnings per share target three years ahead of plan.
+The performance-based executive compensation program resulted in compensation for the Company's named executive officers that reflects the Company's challenging performance goals for 2018 and performance in achieving those goals.
+For the second consecutive year, the Company earned revenues of \$2.1 billion, generated significant free cash flow and increased earnings per share, while producing record gross margins, all as described in the section of this proxy statement entitled "Compensation Discussion and Analysis".
+The Company delivered record memory and analog revenues in its semiconductor test business, which lessened the impact from lower mobility test sales, while growing sales in its wireless test and system test businesses.
+Additionally, the Company grew its industrial automation business by 54% year over year, supported by the acquisitions of Mobile Industrial Robots ApS and Energid Technologies Corporation and the hiring of former employees of Rethink Robotics, all in 2018.

-The Company's sustained profitability and free cash flow allowed the Company in 2017 to return \$256 million to shareholders through payment of quarterly dividends and share repurchases.
-The Company has announced a new \$1.5 billion share repurchase authorization and plans to repurchase \$750 million of shares in 2018 and has announced a 29% increase to its quarterly dividend to \$0.09 per share.
+The Company's sustained profitability and free cash flow allowed the Company in 2018 to return \$891 million to shareholders through payment of quarterly dividends and share repurchases.
+The Company plans to repurchase \$500 million of shares in 2019 and continue its quarterly dividend program.

-The Company's performance-based variable compensation for 2017 was tied to the Company's rate of profitability, revenue growth and the achievement of strategic business objectives, including market share gains, revenue and bookings goals, profit and gross margin targets, strategic customer wins and new product launches - the achievement of which positively impact the Company's long-term performance.
+The Company's performance-based variable compensation for 2018 was tied to the Company's rate of profitability, revenue growth and the achievement of strategic business objectives, including market share gains, revenue and bookings goals, profit and gross margin targets, strategic customer wins and new product launches - the achievement of which positively impact the Company's long-term performance.
 In 2016, after multiple years of achieving profitability goals at sustained revenue levels, the Company added a two-year rolling revenue growth rate metric as an element of the variable cash compensation plan to reinforce the importance of achieving short- and long-term revenue growth as well as achieving its profitability goals.
-Due to the Company's rate of profitability, revenue growth and achievement of market share and other strategic goals in 2017, executive officers received variable cash compensation payouts ranging from 158% to 181% of target.
+In 2018, the Company increased the profit rate before interest and taxes ("PBIT") target for variable cash compensation from 15% to 17% and increased the percentage PBIT required for maximum variable cash compensation payout from 25% to 30%.
+Due to the Company's rate of profitability, revenue growth and achievement of certain strategic goals in 2018, executive officers received variable cash compensation payouts ranging from 149% to 158% of target.

-In 2017, the Company's long-term performance criteria for performance-based stock awards included both the prior relative total shareholder return component and a new cumulative PBIT component, each measured at the end of a three-year performance period, consistent with the Company's long-term goal to deliver profitability and superior return to shareholders.
-The determination of the final number of shares to be received for these performance-based stock awards will not be determined until January 2020.
+In 2018, the Company's long-term performance criteria for performance-based stock awards included both a relative total shareholder return component and a cumulative PBIT component, each measured at the end of a three-year performance period, consistent with the Company's long-term goal to deliver profitability and superior return to shareholders.
+The relative total shareholder component is based on a comparison of the Company's total shareholder return to the performance of the NYSE Composite Index.
+In 2018, the Company increased the three-year cumulative PBIT rate component of the long term performance criteria for performance-based stock awards from 15% to 17% and increased the percentage PBIT required for maximum vesting of PBIT determined performance-based stock awards from 25% to 30%.
+The determination of the final number of shares to be received for these performance-based stock awards will not be determined until January 2021.

-In January 2018, the executive officers achieved 154.5% of their target performance-based stock awards granted in 2015 based on Teradyne's relative total shareholder return performance measured against the Philadelphia Semiconductor Index during the three-year performance period from January 2015 to January 2018.
+In January 2019, the executive officers achieved (a) 200% of their target performance-based stock awards granted in 2016 based on Teradyne's relative total shareholder return performance measured against the NYSE Composite Index during the three-year performance period from January 2016 to January 2019 and (b) 191% of their target performance-based stock awards granted in 2016 based on three-year cumulative PBIT rate from January 1, 2016 to December 31, 2018.